FactoryOptic/documentation/content/en/docs/networkInterface/freed.md

 Be sure to setup dest.txt for destination IP and port that is receiving packets, see  [configuration](/docs/gettingstarted/configuration/)

-Note: Syncro-Link must be on firmware v0.3.2 or later
+Note: SYNCRO-LINK must be on firmware v0.3.2 or later